How To Use DIY Natural Cleaners On Your Home Appliances

 You should be doing a weekly clean-out of your fridge to use up leftover food, and give it a deeper clean about once a month.
 That means removing anything expired, off, or unused.
 Make sure to get in the veggie and deli drawers, too.
 Finish by giving any exposed areas a wipe down with an all-purpose cleaner.
 Your fridge can become a breeding ground for mold, mildew, and bacteria if leaks, spills, and old food are left unattended for too long.

 If your coffee isn’t tasting so fresh, you know it’s time for a cleaning!
 A good rule of thumb is to clean every 3-6 months.
-The best way is to fill the water tank halfway with white vinegar and the rest of the way with water.
+The cleaning routine for a Keurig machine is a bit different, but for a drip machine you'll want to fill the water tank halfway with white vinegar and the rest of the way with water.
 Run the machine to brew the largest pot or cup of coffee.
 Do this as many times as needed to empty the tank.
 Then refill the tank with clean water and run through again until empty.

 Remove any parts that can be washed by hand and do so with warm, soapy water.
 Dry and put back into the machine.
 Water is pretty much always sitting in the machine, so it is important to keep it clean to squash any mold or mildew that could be growing!